- HMRC Survey of Personal Incomes (FOI2023/51378, FOI2024/200347, FOI2026/78433)

 EXECUTIVE SUMMARY

-This report analyses employment and workforce structure in the UK hair and beauty sector using official HMRC tax data.
+This report analyses employment and workforce structure in the UK hair and beauty sector using official HMRC tax data, cross-checked in Section 8 against independent ONS occupation-based and enterprise-register data.

 210,000 self-employed